scipion-em/docs/_sources/docs/user/troubleshooting.rst.txt

 Fixing fonts in Ubuntu 18
 =========================
 The Scipion font is not right in Ubuntu 18.
-A temporary fix for this is to move all TK and TCL files in `software/lib` and use the system ones.
+A temporary fix for this is to remove all TK and TCL files in `software/lib` and use the system/conda ones.

 Launching Eman boxer protocol